 He first became aware of his…”lineage”, if you will, the previous Saturday, when he received a phone call.
 He had been sleeping and dreaming about something he couldn’t remember but which had left him feeling confused, though not unhappy, when the phone rang.
 It was only six o’clock in the morning, and too early for any intelligent solicitor to think he’d drum up any business waking up someone on a sleep-in day.
 So he was sure it was something urgent – maybe his daughter was in a car accident, or his brother was in jail after another Friday night wild party.
 Maybe his mother, on the East coast and three hours ahead, had just forgotten the time difference, but that was unlikely.
 Maybe she was sick?
 Or she fell?
-Whatever it was, he knew it was urgent.
 He reached out from under the bed covers and grabbed the phone, concerned and a little groggy.

 An unfamiliar female voice, smooth and pleasant, greeted him over the line.

 “You are the son of God,” she said.
 “Have a pleasant day.”

 There was a click of the other end of the phone hanging up.
 Rob put the phone down and lay on his back, wondering about the call.
 Then he fell back to sleep.

 When Rob awoke again around 10:30am, the memory of the phone call was so faint as to have been a dream.
 He let himself wake up and relax a little before he went to the bathroom, thinking of the phone call while he peed, his eyes closed, his aim accurate only from muscle memory.